OpenDreamKit/OpenDreamKit.github.io/meetings/2018-10-28-Luxembourg/SteeringCommitteeMeeting/ProgressReports/Logilab.md

 ## Finance and administration

-* underspending for travel by planning on using the budget to do more work
+* underspending for travel but planning on using the budget to do more work

 ---
 ## Hiring